tegacodes/Drawing-Seeing-Moving-with-Code/docs/project1.md

 **Assignment Due dates:**

-* Your projects are due for upload to the GifPop site by midnight, February 8th, (Week 3).
+* Your projects are due for upload to the Moodle dropbox by midnight, February 8th, (Week 3).
 This is not negotiable and if you miss the deadline, you will not be able to have your work printed.
 * Exhibition install in class Week 4 in the last half of class.

+How to submit:
+* Your project folder should be labelled Assignment1_firstname_lastname.
+In it should be you gif, as well as a folder labeled lastname_jpgs that contains all your gif frames as jpgs.
+Your jpgs should be sequentially numbered as in the template.
+Eg. "000.jpg"  "001.jpg" "002.jpg" and so on.